 Have you tried the Manuscript Wish List to find agents?

-Querying agents can be time consuming, frustrating, and takes away from your valuable writing time, usually spent scrolling through your social media feeds instead of actually writing, but that’s a hurdle for another day.
+Querying agents can be time consuming, frustrating, and it takes away from your valuable writing time, usually spent scrolling through your social media feeds instead of actually writing, but that’s a hurdle for another day.
 Hopefully, these tips will shorten the hunt and help to keep you organized along the way.
-Be ready for an agent to ask you for your full manuscript, and don’t get discouraged if you keep receiving rejection letters.
+Be hopeful and prepared for an agent to ask you for your full manuscript, and don’t get discouraged if you keep receiving rejection letters.
 This is ultimately a lottery of finding the perfect agent looking for your exact work at the right time.
-It takes a lot for the stars to line up, and realize that you are one in a stack of submission that agents are reading every day, and they can only take on so many clients at a time.
+It takes a lot for the stars to line up and realize that you are one in a stack of submissions that agents are reading every day, and they can only take on so many clients at a time.

 You have to play to win, though, and you have to keep trying as long as there are agents to query.
-I’ve even been able to find agents who accept self-published submissions for my previous works.
-So, the longer you explore the world of the Manuscript Wish List, the more opportunities will arise.
+I’ve even been able to find agents who accept previously self-published novels, providing hope that maybe even my already self-published books have a future in the traditional publishing world.
+So, the longer you explore the world of the Manuscript Wish List, the more opportunities there will be to get published.